Information for Mentees

 The ANU NECTAR Mentoring Program is most relevant to academic staff in their first few years working as academics in teaching and/or research roles.
 Mid-career academics may find the program relevant but are encouraged to participate as mentors.
 It is possible to participate both as a mentee and mentor.

-This program is particularly useful to ECAs who would like to connect with a mentor from a different discipline though same-discipline mentoring relationships are possible.
+This program is particularly useful to ECRs who would like to connect with a mentor from a different discipline though same-discipline mentoring relationships are possible.
 Mentors with non-academic career experience will be available as well.

 Eligibility criteria